Daryl-Yeo/Cyclistic-Project/README.md

 Hello there!
 Welcome to my first project.
 In this case study, I assume the role of a data analyst working with the marketing analytics team at Cyclistic, a bike-share company in Chicago.

+Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
+One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
+Customers who purchase single-ride or full-day passes are referred to as casual riders.
+Customers who purchase annual memberships are Cyclistic members.

+Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
+Although the pricing flexibility helps Cyclistic attract more customers, Cyclistic's marketing director believes that maximizing the number of annual members will be key to future growth.
+Rather than creating a marketing campaign that targets all-new customers, there is a solid opportunity to convert casual riders into members.

 ## Step 1: ASK

 ### The business task